 During the use phase, the responsibility shifts from the manufacturers to the users.
 The mantra to follow here is minimize your use of new paper and maximize your use of the paper you already have.
 Before you use it, ask yourself a few questions: Do I need that many copies?
 Is it possible to use up both sides of the sheet?
 How about using scrap paper instead?
 Can it be done without using paper at all?

 While you’re using the paper, try to use it in a way that makes it easier to reuse and recycle: avoid spilling things on it and getting it dirty; add as few materials like staples and glue to it as possible, as they are detrimental to recycling; and don’t crumple or shred it up when finished.

 When using products made out of paper, such as packing paper for shipments or a cardboard cereal box, think about a way that you can make use of it again before tossing it.
 Some ideas are reusing cardboard boxes for storage or reusing brown packing paper for wrapping gifts.
 And of course, once the paper is really done being used and reused, make sure it makes it into the right recycling bin.

 4 – End of Life

-In the circular economy, things at the end of their life aren’t seen as waste – they’re seen as a resource.
+In the circular economy of paper, things at the end of their life aren’t seen as waste – they’re seen as a resource.
 Even once it’s past the point of being reusable, value can still be derived from it by breaking it down to its physical and chemical structures to generate something else of value.

 Being recycled into new paper is the ideal fate for paper that is old, discarded, or has otherwise reached the end of its life.
 In Europe, about 72.3% of all paper consumed is recycled, and the target is to reach 74% by 2020.